 One study found that beer contains soluble fiber, beneficial for digestion keeping you regular.
 There’s also evidence that consumption of beer may increase certain beneficial bacterial strain that digests complex carb found in beer and bread producing prebiotic short-chain fatty acids, which help promote a healthy gut.

 The Alcohol in Beer vs Potential Benefits

-While beer contains useful vitamins and prebiotics, the opposite end of the scale is the known negative effects of alcohol on the body.
+While beer contains useful vitamins and prebiotics for weight loss, the opposite end of the scale is the known negative effects of alcohol on the body.
 Excessive alcohol consumption may damage the gut bacteria called dysbiosis, a condition where the gut contains too much bad bacteria.
 Symptoms include autoimmune and neurologic issues and even IBS.

 Alcohol acts as an irritant in the gastrointestinal tract, reduce nutrient absorption, increase toxins, and increase gastric acid, causing acid reflux.
 Many people also experience bouts of diarrhea from heavy drinking episodes.

 Some Beers May Be Better for Gut Health Than Others

 Due to the variabilities that go into beer production from the type of yeast, wheat, barley, and hops used and the different fermentation periods, there have not been comprehensive studies done on this subject.
 However, beers that are higher in polyphenols and thus prebiotic potential might be better for your gut.
 A rough rule of thumb is that hoppier beers like IPA’s tend to have higher concentrations of polyphenols.

 This is because the hops’ bitterness also contributes to the polyphenol content.
 Look for the beer’s IBU number aka (International Bitterness Units), the higher the number (on a scale from 0 to 100), the hoppier the beer.

 Of course, lower-alcohol beers or consuming less can also help minimize the potential harm of the alcohol.